 Nitrification and denitrification

 Nitrification/denitrification is the most common biological process for removing nitrogenous substances from wastewater.
-MBBR biological treatment is used to clean nitrogen-rich wastewater.
+In fact, MBBR biological treatment is used to clean nitrogen-rich wastewater.
 Most treatment systems rely on microbial activity.
 The purpose is to remove undesirable nitrogen and mineral compounds:

 • ammonia